deepbiolab/ilya30u30-paper-research/Readme.md

 ## Reproduction Research

-> **Note**: The reproduction of the code and detailed note for each paper are currently a work in progress.
+> **Note**: The reproduction of the code and detailed notes for each paper are currently a work in progress.
 These sections will be updated in the `main` branch once finalized.
-Until then, you can find the basic information about each paper and follow progress through ongoing updates.
+Until then, you can find the basic information about each paper and follow our progress through ongoing updates.

 | Reproduced | Field                                  | Name                                                                 | Summary                                                                                                                      |    Note    |    Reproduction    |    Reference    |
 |:----------:|----------------------------------------|----------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|:-----------:|:------------------:|:---------------:|